blancarodriguez/Coding-in-the-Context-of-New-Media-Art/week4/readme.md

  * The[Adafruit Motor Selection Guide] (https://learn.adafruit.com/adafruit-motor-selection-guide/powering-your-motors?view=all) will help you to understand which motors can do what things.

-* Work on a project to finish and share in class on week 5!
+* Work on a project

 ## Artists/Projects